Skip to Content

 Healthcare is an advantage.
 While Poles like to complain about it, because public hospitals aren’t fancy and wait times are long, doctors and nurses are well-educated and knowledgeable.

-Service is incomparably better than Italy, France, Netherlands and you always have an option to do everything completely privately – I decided to give birth privately since I had no public insurance in Poland at the time and it was incredible.
+The service is incomparably better than Italy, France, or the Netherlands and you always have the option to do everything completely privately.
+I decided to give birth privately since I had no public insurance in Poland at the time and it was incredible.
 Comparable with other places it was also cheap!

 Free education system